 1. Heart disease

-Heart disease is the number one killer of women, claiming the lives of one in three women every year.
+Heart disease is the number one killer of women, claiming the lives of one in five women every year.
 Most women have at least one risk factor for heart disease, and two-thirds of women who die from a heart attack have never experienced chest pains.

 “Heart disease is a silent killer in women because the symptoms can be so non-specific,” says Jyoti Sharma, M.D., a cardiologist at Piedmont Heart Institute.
 “One of the most common things I hear from women is they feel fatigued.
-But they don’t believe that is really a symptom because everyone gets tired.
+But they don’t believe that is really a symptom, because everyone gets tired.
 Or when you think of a heart attack, you think of someone having chest pains.
 Women experiencing a heart attack may have subtler symptoms like jaw pain, headaches or back pains.”

 If you are experiencing any symptoms that include shortness of breath, fatigue, sweating or abdominal pain, please consult your doctor.